Wolters Kluwer: Operations

-The company is active in over 180 countries.
-59% of the company's total revenues came from Expert Solutions in 2024.

 Sustainability

 Wolters Kluwer is listed on the Dow Jones Sustainability Index.
 The company received the Bronze Class Sustainability Award 2014 from RobecoSAM.
 Wolters Kluwer is recognized as one of the "Global 100 Most Sustainable Corporations in the World" by Corporate Knights.

-Lawsuits
+Lawsuits and criticism

 In September 2024, Lucina Uddin, a neuroscience professor at UCLA, sued Wolters Kluwer along with five other academic journal publishers in a proposed class-action lawsuit, alleging that the publishers violated antitrust law by agreeing not to compete against each other for manuscripts and by denying scholars payment for peer review services.

+In 2026, Retraction Watch published an investigation into the International Journal of Surgery, (which had been purchased by Wolters-Kluwer in 2022) which alleged that the journal had mandated during peer review that papers submitted to the journal cited papers published in the International Journal of Surgery by its editor Riaz Agha (a form of citation manipulation to boost the journal's ranking), as well as use a paid research registry that Agha owned.
+In response, Clarivate's widely used Web of Science database "paused coverage of new content" from the journal, and Wolters Kluwer removed the citation and registry requirements from the journal.